 Gordon Allport's Trait Theory includes the concept of Cardinal Traits.
 Allport feels that this trait is uncommon since this trait tends to dominate a person's life.
 Everything they do, all behaviors, attitudes and actions, serve the one characteristic that is paramount in that individual's personality.

 A Cardinal Trait, according to Allport's theory, is rare.
 If it does appear as a characteristic later in a person's life, then it must be a culmination of ones total choices, attitudes and experience.

-I believe Abraham Lincoln is an example of this, also.
+- Abraham Lincoln is an example of this, also.
 He continuously failed in business law, and government.
 His drive and personality developed so that a cardinal trait manifested itself.
 Not just as Honest Abe, but as a man committed to establish freedom and keep the Union together.
-His singular love of truth and justice (cardinal traits?) moved him and the United States to monumental decisions and outcomes.
+As President of the United States, his singular love of truth and justice moved the country to monumental decisions and outcomes.